UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=LzxN8CvPero" target="_blank"><img src="http://img.youtube.com/vi/LzxN8CvPero/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>
 </p>

-## Setting up the project
+### Setting up the project
-This is a similar process to the previous exercise, but as this is new, it does not hard to repeat.
+This is a similar process to the previous exercise, but as this is (presumably) all new to you, it does not hurt to repeat.

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=boWrMFmcwcQ" target="_blank"><img src="http://img.youtube.com/vi/boWrMFmcwcQ/0.jpg" alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>